Learn about the basics of payroll processing and your obligations as an employer.

 However, if any of your employees are exempt from State Unemployment Insurance (for example, they are Directors or Officers), your FUTA tax may be higher.
 Also, if your state has borrowed funds from the federal government to cover shortfalls in its unemployment insurance program, all employers in your state may be subject to additional tax liability at the end of the year to repay those loans.

 The money that all states maintain as a reserve for unemployment funded through an unemployment insurance tax.
 In most cases, SUI is paid only by the employer.
 Employees in some states, such as New Jersey and Pennsylvania, also contribute to SUI through their paychecks.

 Most states have established a starting SUI rate for new employers.
 After a designated period of time, employers are assigned an experience rate, which can be higher or lower than the new employer rate, depending on the employer's reserve account balance.
 You receive a notice from the state if your rate changes.

 Other payroll taxes

-State disability insurance (SDI) or workers compensation are administered by some states as a tax collected through payroll.
+State disability insurance (SDI) or workers' compensation is administered by some states as a tax collected through payroll.
 Many states also have a tax paid jointly with SUI that is used to fund job training programs.

 Special tax exemptions